yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop.md

 11. For the multi-selection of measures, configure the following requirements:

-	- Set the format to two decimal places
+	- Under properties, go to the format and select the decimal places with two.

 	- Assign to a display folder named **Pricing**